smcpeak/factorio-bulldozer-equipment/README.md

 Related mods
 ============

-The "latest version" age in the list below is relative to 2024-12-21.

 Available for Factorio 2.x
 --------------------------

 * [Tree Cleaner](https://mods.factorio.com/mod/TreeCleaner) by
   GPS: Marks dead trees for deconstruction.

-  * Latest version: 0.2.1 (26 days ago)

 * [King Jo's Bulldozer](https://mods.factorio.com/mod/kj_bulldozer) by
   TheKingJo: A vehicle intended, I think, to simply ram into the trees and rocks.

-  * Latest version: 2.0.0 (30 days ago)

 Only for Factorio 1.x